Tiebreaker: Baseball

+Boxing

 Chess

-In chess, when two players play a match against each other and the score is even after the scheduled number of games, often there is a tie-break with games with faster time controls.
+In chess, when two players play a match against each other and the score is even after the scheduled number of games, often there is a tiebreak with games with faster time controls.
 In tournaments, when two or more players have the same final score, there can be a play-off but usually an auxiliary scoring system is used.

 Cricket

 Most cricket matches do not feature tiebreakers.
 The most common tiebreaking method in limited overs cricket matches is the Super Over, wherein each team plays an additional over of six balls to determine the result.
 Subsequent Super Overs may be played if the first Super Over ends in a tie.

 In a tournament, the most common way to separate two teams tied on points gained from matches won and lost is Net Run Rate, which is a measure of how much a team wins or loses each game of the tournament by.